e271828e/Flight.jl/docs/notes/design/framework_design.md

 staging fed from the recording, no devices or mappings present — reproduces the trajectory bit-identically.

+**Trace recording is on by default** (cleared at `init!`, retrievable after the run, plain kill switch for memory-constrained marathon sessions).
+The asymmetry that decides the default: the trace is *primary* data and the log *derived* — given the initial state and the trace, the log is recomputable (that is what bit-identical replay means), while an untraced interactive session is unreproducible, permanently.
+The cost supports it: the trace retains batches the devices already allocated, at drain-rate × device-count — tens of MB per hour worst case, two orders of magnitude below the snapshot log.
+No sampling, no rolling window (complexity without a customer).

 Rejected shapes (both torture-tested in §13.3): **per-slot atomic cells** — the simplest (no merge machinery, and a per-slot layout cannot lose independent writes) but same-slot conflicts resolve by hardware store order, i.e. sub-frame wall-clock